 If they see how devastated you are when left with other negative reviews, they may think twice and start to feel guilty about destroying you with a nasty review.

-If they see lots of negative reviews with no replies from management - trust me - they won't hold back!
+If they see lots of negative reviews with no replies from management, they won't hold back!
+This simply reaffirms what they thought, that the hotel clearly doesn't care.

 4. Not asking for a review from your raving fans